-Litchi, known for its delicious taste, goes beyond being just a culinary treat and provides a wide range of medicinal benefits. mostly cultivated in warm climates across China, India, and beyond, its rich history intertwines with diverse cultural traditions.
-Beyond its tantalizing flavor, litchi unveils a tapestry of therapeutic wonders.
+Litchi, known for its delicious taste, it is not just a culinary treat but provides a wide range of medicinal benefits. mostly cultivated in warm climates across China, India.
+Its rich history intertwines with diverse cultural traditions.
+Beyond its tantalizing flavor, litchi unveils adiverse range of therapeutic properties.
 From ancient remedies for diabetes to modern insights into its antioxidant, anti-inflammatory, and anti-viral prowess, litchi emerges as a versatile healer.
 This review explores the bioactive compounds in different parts of litchi.
-Key findings of this review reveal the neuroprotective role of the litchi saponins and it's anti-cancerous potential by inhibition of tumor growth, ad it hepatoprotective effects against liver toxins.
+Key findings of this review reveal the neuroprotective role of the litchi saponins and its anticancerous potential by inhibition of tumor growth, ad it hepatoprotective effects against liver toxins.
 Moreover, its extracts demonstrate significant anti-diabetic, anti-obesity and lipid lowering effects.
-Suggesting their application in metabolic disorders.
+Suggesting their application in managing metabolic disorders.
 This paper provides a consolidated version of traditional knowledge with contemporary scientific research emphasizing litchi's potential as a functional food and its increasing relevance in modern health care